 - each other

-- · Council management and staff
+- Council management and staff

 - the public

 - the media.

-This is a code agreed to by the elected members and management to enhance:
+This is a Code agreed to by the elected members and management to enhance:

-- the effectiveness of the Council as the autonomous local authority with statutory responsibilities for the good government of the Queenstown Lakes district - the credibility and accountability of the Council within its community - mutual trust, respect and tolerance between the elected members as a group and between the elected members and management. - This code of conduct seeks to achieve its objectives by recording: - an agreed statement in respect of responsibilities (recorded in Part 2 of the Code) - agreed general principles of conduct or etiquette (recorded in Part 3 of the Code) - specific Codes of Conduct applying to particular circumstances or matters (in Parts 3-9 of the Code).
+- the effectiveness of the Council as an autonomous local authority with statutory responsibilities for the good government of the Queenstown Lakes District - the credibility and accountability of the Council within its community - mutual trust, respect and tolerance between the elected members as a group and between the elected members and management.

+This Code of Conduct seeks to achieve its objectives by recording:

+- an agreed statement in respect of responsibilities (recorded in Part 2 of the Code) - agreed general principles of conduct or etiquette (recorded in Part 3 of the Code) - specific Codes of Conduct applying to particular circumstances or matters (in Parts 3-9 of the Code).